 Time is an asset that we all have an equal amount of.
-But it seems that some people are able to use it better.
+But it seems that some people can use it better.
 Is it possible to learn that and where to start?

 Set A Goal

 Easier said than done.
-Especially if your goal is vague like “I will learn French”.
-Of course – the goal has to be something that we aim for, but also it should motivate us to grab a book instead of a phone.
-This is where setting SMART goals come in handy.
+Especially if your goal is vague, like “I will learn French”.
+Of course, the goal has to be something that we aim for, but it should also motivate us to grab a book instead of a phone.
+This is where setting SMART goals comes in handy.

 It is rare to have just one goal.
 After all, there are many subjects to pass, multiple alternatives for future occupation.
-And even more important – friends and family that you want to cultivate relationships with.
+And even more important, friends and family with whom you want to cultivate relationships.
 How to balance it?

 Define Priorities

-The concept of Big Rocks states, that the most important things for us have to come first.
+The concept of Big Rocks states that the most important things for us have to come first.
 You can find time and space for more trivial activities or goals between the big objectives.
-And – with well-organized time – you will have a spare minute for the smallest delights. https://youtu.be/SqGRnlXplx0
+And – with well-organised time – you will have a spare minute for the smallest delights. https://youtu.be/SqGRnlXplx0

-Use the Big Rocks principle when prioritizing goals that you have to focus most of your energy on.
-It is also a great base for organizing your everyday activities.
-Start with important actions, followed by less significant.
+Use the Big Rocks principle when prioritising goals that you have to focus most of your energy on.
+It is also a great base for organising your everyday activities.
+Start with important actions, followed by less significant ones.
 And speaking of actions…

 Plan Your actions

-A very helpful method of organizing the actions is Eisenhower’s Matrix.
+A very helpful method of organising the actions is Eisenhower’s Matrix.
 Rate each activity on two verticals: how urgent and how important the task is.
-If it is both urgent and important: just do it.
+If it is both urgent and important, just do it.
 If it is urgent but less important, try delegating it.
 You should schedule important tasks that do not have to be done at the moment.
-Finally, avoid these that are neither urgent nor important.
+Finally, avoid those that are neither urgent nor important.
 With a plan in hand, it is time to:

 Work On Your Actions